What are A2A payments? A guide to account-to-account payments

 • Business-to-business (B2B): These transactions occur between companies and typically involve large payments for goods, services, or operational costs.
 A2A payments simplify cash flow management and can often integrate with enterprise resource planning (ERP) systems to automate and reconcile payments.

-• Consumer-to-business (C2B): Consumers use these payments to pay businesses directly from their bank accounts, such as for online shopping and bill payments.
+• Consumer-to-business (C2B): Customers use these payments to pay businesses directly from their bank accounts, such as for online shopping and bill payments.
 C2B payments have lower fees than those associated with card payments.

 How do A2A payments work?